Q42/Tolbaaken/README.md

 With Tolbaaken the log-message is computed inside a lambda which is not executed when logging is disabled.
 Tolbaakens log method are inlined, so there is no overhead of creating a anonymous inner class.

 ## Usage
-In your application do the follwoing to enable logging for debug builds:
+In your application do the following to enable logging for debug builds:

     if (BuildConfig.DEBUG) {
       Tolbaaken.logger = AndroidTolbaakenLogger
     }

-Some debug examples:
+Some logging examples:

     Tolbaaken.debug { "This is a debug message" }
     Tolbaaken.info(tag = "CustomTag") { "This is a info message" }